Modeling Story Expectations: A Generative Framework using LLMs: Introduction

 The rest of the paper is organized as follows.
 Section \ref{section:literature} overviews the relevant literature we build from and contribute to.
-Section \ref{section:method} introduces the general framework, detailing our approach to modeling expectations and uncertainty in unstructured narrative data.
-Section \ref{section:data} overviews the dataset of book chapters.
-Section \ref{section:empirical_results} documents that our proposed method can help explain engagement, by applying the method to the books dataset.
-Section \ref{section:limitations} discusses the limitations of this method and the boundary conditions under which the method may or may not work effectively and Section \ref{section:conclusion} concludes.
-By addressing the challenges of modeling expectations and uncertainty in unstructured narrative data, this paper contributes to our theoretical understanding of user engagement.We hope that this framework can serve as a starting point for empirical researchers to explore and formulate new hypotheses about how customer beliefs drive their behavior in contexts involving unstructured narrative data.
+Section \ref{section:method} introduces the general framework, detailing our approach to modeling expectations in unstructured narrative data.
+We then demonstrate our method using both survey and observational data in Sections \ref{section:empirical_results_survey} and \ref{section:empirical_results_observational}, respectively.
+We discuss alternative ways to operationalize our framework in Section \ref{section:alternative_approaches}.
+Finally, we discuss our main findings in Section \ref{section:discussion} and conclude in Section \ref{section:conclusion}.
+We hope that by addressing the challenges of modeling expectations in unstructured narrative data, this paper can serve as a starting point for empirical researchers to explore and formulate new hypotheses about how consumer beliefs drive their behavior in contexts involving stories.